build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 ## Get names resolving around the internet

 Cool, good job — you got **one** server to answer questions about names on our internet.
 It ain't worth much until it's usable throughout the network!
-Let's now configure all the rest of the hosts in our internet to use the dns server for name resolution.
+Let's now configure all the rest of the hosts in our internet to use the `host-dns` for name resolution.

-### Run dig on `host-a`
+### Configure `host-a` to get name-resolution working

-What do you think are the next steps for getting this to work across this network?
+What do you think the next steps are for getting this to work across this inter-network?
 How would you, for example, configure `host-a` to use the `host-dns` server to resolve names?
 What file would you change on `host-a` to get it to use `2.0.0.107` as the name server?

-In other words, when you run a `dig` from `host-a`, to try to get the IP address of `host-b.byoi.net`, you're going to get a failure — but don't panic!
-Everything is fine.
-You can figure this out 💪!
-What does this error mean?
+In other words, when you run a `dig` from `host-a`, to try to get the IP address of `host-b.byoi.net`, you're going to get a failure.

-Basically, `dig` on `host-a` doesn't know that it needs to use the `host-dns` server for name requests.
+Basically, `dig` on `host-a` doesn't **yet** know that it needs to use the `host-dns` server for name requests.
 You could tell dig what server to use with the `@` parameter (e.g. `dig host-b.byoi.net @2.0.0.107`).
 This will tell dig that you want to use the `host-dns` server for name resolution.

 _But,_ that only works for dig.
 Commands like `ping` or `links` will not get the joke and will still fail to resolve names into IP addresses.

-We're going to leave it as an exercise for you to go and configure each one of the hosts on this network to resolve names across the board.
-If you get stuck, remember that there is a [final](./final/) directory in this chapter that you can use to get the network completely configured.
+We're going to leave it as an exercise for you to configure `host-a` (and then, each one of the hosts on this network) to resolve names across the board.

+> **HINT** Go look at [the host configuration section above](#update-your-host-dnss-etcresolvconf-file) for details on this.

+As always, the working solution for having names resolving with DNS for the entire internet is store in the [final](./final/) directory.
+If you are confused about how to configure anything, you can always look there

 By the time you're done, you should be able to do the following: